dyna-dot/managing-security-incidents/Wiki.md

 1. Download the code from GitHub
 2. Create organizations on IBM Resilient
+3. Create rules to detect offences on QRadar
-3. Build the QRadar-Resilient Integration Application using Maven
+4. Build the QRadar-Resilient Integration Application using Maven
-4. Deploy and Run the Application locally
+5. Deploy and Run the Application locally

 # Components and services